sbscully/functo/README.md

 # => 13
 ```

-Any object that responds to `call` can be made composable.
+Any object that responds to `to_proc` can be made composable.

 ```ruby
 SquareRoots = Functo.wrap ->(n) { Math.sqrt(n) }